-The following discussion and analysis of our financial condition and results of operations should be read together with our unaudited condensed financial statements and related notes included elsewhere in this Quarterly Report on Form 10-Q as well as our audited 2019 financial statements and related notes included in our Annual Report on Form 10-K, which was filed with the Securities and Exchange Commission ("SEC") on March 16, 2021 and as thereafter amended on April 14, 2021 and April 27, 2021.
+The following discussion and analysis of our financial condition and results of operations should be read together with our unaudited condensed financial statements and related notes included elsewhere in this Quarterly Report on Form 10-Q as well as our audited 2020 financial statements and related notes included in our Annual Report on Form 10-K, which was filed with the Securities and Exchange Commission ("SEC") on March 16, 2021 and as thereafter amended on April 14, 2021 and April 27, 2021.
 Some of the information contained in this discussion and analysis or set forth elsewhere in this Quarterly Report, including information with respect to our products, plans and strategy for our business and related financing, contains forward-looking statements that involve risks and uncertainties, including statements regarding our expected financial results in future periods.
 The words "anticipates," "believes," "could," "estimates," "expects," "intends," "may," "might," "plans," "projects," "will," "would," "strategy" and similar expressions are intended to identify forward-looking statements, although not all forward-looking statements contain these identifying words.
-Examples of forward-looking statement efforts and the timing for receipt of required regulatory approvals, insurance reimbursements and product launches, our financial parts and future achieve the plans, intentions or expectations disclosed in our forward-looking statements and related public health measures on our busines.
-We may not actually are the plans, intentions disclosed in our forward-looking statements and related public health we make.
-We assume no obligations to update these forward-looking statements to cricumstances after the date of this Quarterly Report or to reflect actual outcomes.
+Examples of forward-looking statements include, among others, statements we make regarding expectations for revenues, liquidity, cash flows and financial performance, the anticipater results of our development efforts and the timing for receipt of required regulatory approvals, insurance reimbursements and product launches, our financing plans and future capital requirements, the materially adverse impact of the recent COVID-19 coronavirus pandemic and related public health measures on our business.
+We may not actually achieve the plans, intentions or expectations disclosed in our forward-looking statements and you should not place undue reliance on our forward-looking statements.
+Actual results or events could differ materially from the plans, intentions and expectations disclosed in the forward-looking statements that we make.
+We assume no obligation

 Second Sight Medical Products, Inc. (NASDAQ: EYES) develops implantable visual prosthetics that are intended to deliver useful artificial vision to blind individuals.
-We are a recognized global leader in neuromodulation devices for blindness, and are committed to developing new technologies to treat the broadest populations of sightimpaired individuals.
+We are a recognized global leader in neuromodulation devices for blindness, and are committed to developing new technologies to treat the broadest populations of sight-impaired individuals.

-Leveraging our 20 years of experience in neuromodulation for vision, we are developing the Orion® Visual Cortical Prosthesis System ("Orion"), an implanted cortical stimulation device intended to provide useful artificial vision to individuals who are blind due to a wide range of causes, including RP, glaucoma, diabetic retinopathy, optic nerve injury or disease and eye injury.
+Leveraging our 20 years of experience in neuromodulation for vision, we are developing the Orion Visual Cortical Prosthesis System ("Orion"), an implanted cortical stimulation device intended to provide useful artificial vision to individuals who are blind due to a wide range of causes, including RP, glaucoma, diabetic retinopathy, optic nerve injury or disease and eye injury.
 Orion is intended to convert images captured by a miniature video camera mounted on glasses into a series of small electrical pulses.
 The device is designed to bypass diseased or injured eye anatomy and to transmit these electrical pulses wirelessly to an array of electrodes implanted on the surface of the brain's visual cortex, where it is intended to provide the perception of patterns of light.
-We are conducting a six-subject Early Feasibility Study of the Orion device at the Ronald Reagan UCLA Medical Center in Los Angeles ("UCLA") and Baylor College of Medicine in Houston ("Baylor").
-Our 24 month result, most of which were measured after the study resumed, indicate to us that:
+We are conducting a six- subject Early Feasibility Study of the Orion device at the Ronald Reagan UCLA Medical Center in Los Angeles ("UCLA") and Baylor College of Medicine in Houston ("Baylor").
+Our 24 month results, most of which were measured after the study resumed, indicate to us that: